 |

-Success to All These Learned Men (1985) The ingenuity of the
+Success to All These Learned

-Darby and Reynolds families kept Coalbrookdale at
+ingenuity of the Darby and Reynolds families kept Coalbrookdale

-the centre of world innovation for many years.
+at the centre of world innovation for many years.
 Abraham Darby II set up new

 systems to improve efficiency in his ironworks.
 William Reynolds was